5/20/2025

 Analyst, Northam

 Got it.
-And in terms of capex the rest of the year, what's a good range for your committed capex or even growth capex the rest of the year?
+And in terms of CapEx the rest of the year, what's a good range for your committed CapEx or even growth CapEx the rest of the year?

 speaker

-Jin James Zhang
+Jin James Chang

 speaker